 On the project's webpage users can find the training course and manual for young entrepreneurs on how to mentor adults and elderly people and the e-Modules for Young Entrepreneurs Learning Online.

 "Start-uppers" and young entrepreneurs, unemployed adults, elderly people.
+Co-funded by the Erasmus+ Programme of the European Union

 ES8KEYCOM - ENTERPRISING AND SURPRISING THROUGH 8 KEY COMPETENCES